talmuth/HAHeaterMeter/README.md

   * Added history graph for the fan

 ToDo:
-- Added an Automation.yaml to send push notifications w/ actions to mobile app.
 - Implement scan_interval.
 - Make TEMP_FAHRENHEIT / TEMP_CELSIUS a user configurable option or read it from the HeaterMeter config.
 - Discovery